 “Statutes” means the Statutes of the Arctic Regional Hydrographic Commission.

-“Arctic Region” or the “Region” is the geographic area covered by the Commission which corresponds to IHO Region N as defined by IHO Publication S-4 Regulations for International INT Charts and Chart Specification of the IHO edition 4.9.0 (March 2021).
+“Arctic Region” or the “Region” is the geographic area covered by the Commission which corresponds to IHO International Charting Region N as defined by IHO Publication S-4 Regulations for International INT Charts and Chart Specification of the IHO edition 4.9.0 (A204.8).

 “Commission” means the Arctic Regional Hydrographic Commission.